cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Publish

-You are ready to deploy our application to Workers.
+You are ready to deploy your application to Workers.
 Before you can deploy your application, you need to set some configuration values both in Workers and Auth0.

 ### Configuring `wrangler.toml`